-The traditional brilliance and skill in Tosa Binchotan, conveyed by Mr. Hisayuki Kondo, a charcoal craftsman from Musubibito.
+Musubibito ~Traditional brilliance and technique that dwells in Tosa Binchotan, conveyed by charcoal craftsman Toshiyuki Kondo

-"Tosa Binchotan" is one of Kochi Prefecture's leading industries and is counted as one of Japan's three largest Binchotan charcoal.
-It is a high-quality charcoal that is also used in famous restaurants to cook the ingredients deliciously because it is hard and fastened.
-The production volume of Binchotan in Kochi Prefecture is one of the highest in Japan, and plays a major role in promoting industries utilizing local resources and preserving the environment.
+"Tosa Binchotan" is one of the leading industries in Kochi Prefecture and is one of Japan's three largest Binchotan charcoal.
+It is a high-quality charcoal that is used at famous restaurants because it is hard to bake and tighten, and to cook the ingredients deliciously.
+The production of Bincho charcoal in Kochi Prefecture is one of the top in Japan, and it plays a major role in promoting industries utilizing local resources and preserving the environment.

 ※It is scheduled to be held once a month.
 (It will not be held in July or August 2025.)